 A 7.5 ton weight restriction applies to heavy goods vehicles travelling through Bungay from North to South, unless they have business in the town.

 A team of observers record the number plates of the illegal lorries which are collected by a Co-ordinator (Cllr.
-Richard Mares) and passed to the TSO.
+Judy Cloke) and passed to the TSO.
 The TSO is able to discover if the HGVs have a legitimate reason to be in the town - delivery or collecting - and if not, a warning is issued.
 Stopping for a call of nature, or a snack, is not a legitimate reason.

-Bungay Town Council feels it is important for residents as well as Councillors to be involved and invites people who live or work along the routes the illegal HGVs take through the town to volunteer to be observers.
+Bungay Town Council feels it is important for residents as well as Councillors to be involved and invites people who live or work along the routes the HGVs illegally take through the town to volunteer to be observers.